Wadi Rum, Jordan: What Happens When It Rains in the Desert?

 My personal run of magic ended shortly before sundown.
 The clouds on the horizon made it so that I wasn’t able to enjoy the sunset, so we drove back to camp for dinner.
 The traditional Bedouin meal was excellent.
 The rain started to fall gently right after dinner.

 Afterwards, a few of the locals broke out a drum and a guitar and sang a number of songs for us as we drank Bedouin tea.
+I wish I would have learned how to play guitar so I could have joined along with them.
 It was such a nice way to end a peaceful day.

 I went to my tent early, around 9 p.m. and watched a TV show or two on my computer before falling asleep.